Amed Rosario Player Props: Guardians vs. Cubs

 Amed Rosario At The Plate

-- Rosario has 13 doubles, five triples, a home run and 20 walks while batting .247.
+- Rosario is batting .251 with 14 doubles, five triples, a home run and 20 walks.

-- Rosario has driven in a run in 19 games this season (26.0%), including two games with multiple runs batted in.
+- In 19 games this year (25.7%), Rosario has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.